 “wasn’t room to swing a kneazle” – Hagrid (OP20)

-Slang term for someone born into a wizarding family but having no magical ability.
+Squib is a slang term for someone born into a wizarding family but having no magical ability.

 “stupid puffed-up, power crazy old…”

-After the Weasley twins’ spectacular departure, droves of Umbridge’s Defense Against the Dark Arts students turned out to have been Skiving Snackbox customers, and would use them as soon as she appeared in class, claiming to be suffering from ‘Umbridge-itis’ regardless of the specific symptoms they’d developed.
+After the Weasley twins’ spectacular departure, droves of Umbridge’s Defence Against the Dark Arts students turned out to have been Skiving Snackbox customers, and would use them as soon as she appeared in class, claiming to be suffering from ‘Umbridge-itis‘ regardless of the specific symptoms they’d developed.

 “working like house-elves” – Ron (much to Hermione’s chagrin) (GF14)

 Hermione takes offense at Ron’s casual reference to what she sees as a gross injustice.
 Ron is comparing how hard he and Harry have been working to how hard the house-elves of Hogwarts work to maintain the castle.
-(There is an old-fashioned Muggle cliche that corresponds one-to-one with this, but it’s offensive.)
+(There is an old-fashioned Muggle cliché that corresponds one-to-one with this, but it’s offensive.)

 rude hand gestures

-The portraits in Dumbledore’s office hiss and make rude hand gestures at Fudge after they learn that he made a deal with Willy Widdershins for information and then ousted Dumbledore (OP2)
+The portraits in Dumbledore’s office hiss and make rude hand gestures at Cornelius Fudge after they learn that he made a deal with Willy Widdershins for information and then ousted Dumbledore (OP2)